|

 such networks.
 Here, too, much simplification is achieved.

-Because transfinite nodes were defined in strictly graph-theoretic terms in
+Because transfinite nodes were defined in strictly graph-theoretic

-prior books, some severe assumptions had to be imposed in order to derive
+prior books, some severe assumptions had to be imposed in order to

 maximum principles and random walks.
-A more natural and concise
+A more natural and

 approach to these subjects is achieved in this book as a result